abhishikat/ML/readme.md

     Concept learning: Concept learning is basically learning task of the machine (Learn by Train data) General Hypothesis: Not Specifying features to learn the machine.
+## Program 3: Candidate Elimination Algorithm
+## Program 4: Naive Bayes Classifier
+   ### What is a classifier?
+        A classifier is a machine learning model that is used to discriminate different objects based on certain features.
+   ### Principle of Naive Bayes Classifier:
+        A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
+        The crux of the classifier is based on the Bayes theorem.
+   ### Bayes Theorem:

+    Using Bayes theorem, we can find the probability of A happening, given that B has occurred.
+Here, B is the evidence and A is the hypothesis.
+    The assumption made here is that the predictors/features are independent.
+That is presence of one particular feature does not affect the other.
+    Hence it is called naive.
         G = {‘?’, ‘?’,’?’,’?’…}: Number of attributes
         Specific Hypothesis: Specifying features to learn machine (Specific feature) S= {‘pi’,’pi’,’pi’…}: Number of pi depends on number of attributes.
         Version Space: It is intermediate of general hypothesis and Specific hypothesis.
         It not only just written one hypothesis but a set of all possible hypothesis based on training data-set.